stovereadywood/stovereadywood.github.io/falling-pm25.md

 There are 14,000 tonnes of PM2.5 from domestic wood burning each year, and if we assume indoor and outdoor sources have roughly the same PM2.5/hour rates, then about 8,120 tonnes (58%) will be from indoor burning.
-Outdoor burning involves some quite inefficient open fires, but also dry charcoal which is very clean once it gets going.
-So swings and roundabouts.
+Outdoor burning does involve some quite inefficient open fires with higher PM2.5 rates, but also dry charcoal which is very clean once it gets going.
+So our assumption has swings and roundabouts.

 How many stoves does that correspond to?
 As people gradually upgrade and replace old stoves and open fires with